ppkgtmm/fake-news-detection/README.md

 ## model training

-requires 8 GB of RAM by default which is configurable at driver_memory in `config/modeling.yaml` file
+requires 8 GB of memory by default which is configurable at driver_memory in `config/modeling.yaml` file

 ```sh
 ./run.sh model